ChameleonCloud/docs/source/technical/metrics.rst

 In Chameleon, the aggregation service is implemented using the `Gnocchi time series database <https://gnocchi.xyz>`_.
 All Chameleon supported images, from which most of our user’s images are derived, are configured to send a selection of system metrics using the `collectd system statistics collection daemon <https://collectd.org>`_.
 There is a wide range of qualities this daemon can gather; by default only selected metrics are sent but users can configure the daemon (see `Configuring collectd`_) to adapt this set anytime to monitor their experiments better.
 Another source of metrics is the infrastructure itself, for example the energy and power consumption metrics.

-.. tip:: Reading :doc:`cli` is highly recommended before continuing on the following sections.
+.. tip:: Reading :ref:`cli` is highly recommended before continuing on the following sections.

 Setting up the Gnocchi CLI
 __________________________